AdobeDocs/workfront.en/help/workfront-fusion/apps-and-their-modules/data-store-modules.md

 ### Delete All Records

-This action module `deletes all records from a particular data store`.
+This action module deletes all records from a particular data store.

 You specify the data store.